s4bot3ur/Blockchain-Challenges/Ethernaut/Elevator/WriteUp.md

 If you feel like you understand the contract, you can move to the [exploit](#exploit) part.
 If you are a beginner, please go through the Contract Explanation as well.
 It will help you understand Solidity better.

-If we see the code we can observe a `interface` named `Building` and a `contract` named `Elevator`.
+If we see the code, we can observe an `interface` named `Building` and a `contract` named `Elevator`.

-In a Solidity contract interface is a list of function definitions without implementation.
+In a Solidity contract, an interface is a list of function definitions without implementation.
 This can be used when we want to interact with deployed contracts.
-Observe the followinf example to understand more.
+Observe the following example to understand more.

 ```solidity